HariSekhon/DevOps-Bash-tools/.bash.d/README.md

 Advanced bashrc code I've been using for ~15 years, I've ported nearly 5000 lines to this public repo so far.

-All `*.sh` files in this directory are automatically sourced by .bashrc at the top level which is itself designed to be sourced in your $HOME/.bashrc.
+All `*.sh` files in this directory are automatically sourced by `.bashrc` at the top level which is itself designed to be sourced in your `$HOME/.bashrc`.

 To disable any these source files, simply rename them to not match the `*.sh` glob, eg. => `*.sh.disabled`.